-The visual character in the vicinity of LAX is highly urbanized and primarily characterized by residential and commercial development on the north; hotel, airport-support, and commercial development on the east; residential development on the south; and open space on the west.
+The visual character in the vicinity of LAX is highly urbanized and primarily characterized by residential and commercial development on the north; hotel, airport-support, and commercial development on the south; and open space on the west.
 Within the Proposed Project Area, the visual character is dominated by Westchester Parkway and commercial and residential development to the north, Pershing Drive and open space to the west, and airport operations and support facilities to both the east and south.